johnkerl/scripts/README.md

 There are a few C items at https://github.com/johnkerl/ctools

-Language choice is more a function of time than topic: I used C and Perl from the early/mid-1990's onward; many of the math/stats tools I wrote while in grad school 2005-2010 are in Python; most of my scripting since then is in Python, with some Ruby.
+Language choice is more a function of time than topic: I used C and Perl from the early/mid-1990's onward; many of the math/stats tools I wrote while in grad school 2005-2010 are in Python; most of my scripting since then is Python, with some Ruby.

 ----------------------------------------------------------------